 - Wine – dry wines might be ok in moderation

 - Coconut milk and meat

 For a long list of sugar content of fruits check ThePaleoDiet.com.
 For the book on FODMAPs and fructose malabsorption, with a more complete list of fruits vegetables, fructose and fructans read The Complete Low FODMAP Diet.

 Tips for Avoiding Fructose

 The last and very important thing to know about fructose is that table sugar (sucrose) contains 50% fructose and 50% glucose.
-This sounds scary at first but interestingly glucose helps carry fructose through the intestines.
-So, when you eat table sugar the glucose part essentially holds the hand of the fructose part and helps it along.
-They are absorbed together so that the fructose doesn’t have to make the terrible trip down to the colon where it doesn’t belong.
-Now, if you eat a whole heck of a lot of sucrose, some of the fructose will probably escape down to the colon, unaided by the glucose, so don’t go overboard.
+This sounds scary at first but, interestingly, glucose helps carry fructose through the intestines.
+So, when you eat table sugar, the glucose helps the fructose get absorbed.
+Since they get absorbed together, even if you don’t break down fructose, you can still absorb it aided by glucose.
+Now, f you eat a whole heck of a lot of sucrose, some of the fructose will probably escape down to the colon, unaided by the glucose, so don’t go overboard.